mrmsnchz/DrumMachine/README.md

 # DrumMachine
-One of the frontend projects for freecodecamp.
+One of the frontend for freecodecamp.

 https://codepen.io/MiriamSanchez/full/NWajxYP